orthecreedence/wookie-doc/views/docs/hooks.md

 its data, its callbacks, etc etc will all be obliterated.
 Send back your error response *before* signaling an error or the client will be left hanging.

-It's important to note that Wookie ignores that actual error signalled by `signal-error`.
+It's important to note that Wookie ignores the actual error signalled by `signal-error`.
 You could just send `t` instead of an error object if you want to, but it's best to be more descriptive since there's a chance the error object may be used for something in the future.